Welcome to Green Bear!

 How to Respond to a Child Disclosing Abuse

 If a child discloses abuse, they are trusting you with a life-altering secret.
-Only about 30% of children who have been sexually abused disclose the abuse to someone who can help them.
+Less than 40% of children who are abused disclose the abuse to someone who can help them.
 If a child tells you they have been sexually abused, always remember, I CARE!